zgabievi/awesome-fe-resources/README.md

 ### Optimization
 - [SVGOMG](https://jakearchibald.github.io/svgomg/) - SVG Optimizer is a Nodejs-based tool for optimizing SVG vector graphics files.
 SVGOMG is SVGO's Missing GUI.
+- [web.dev](https://web.dev) - Get the web's modern capabilities on your own sites and apps with useful guidance and analysis from web.dev.

 ### ONLINE Resources
 - [Vanilla List](https://vanillalist.top) - The Vanilla JavaScript Repository.
 Coz' sometimes you feel guilty for using jQuery.